Expert Testimony

 Knowledge and experience

 Over my career I have worked in various areas of mathematics, statistics, and software development, at universities and private companies.
-I have consulted for large corporations such as Google and Amgen as well as smaller business and start-ups.
+I have consulted for large corporations such as Google and Amgen as well as smaller businesses and start-ups.
 This consulting complements my work in litigation support.

 I have served as a technical expert on cases involving intellectual property, personal injury, and class action, on the plaintiff side and on the defendant side.